openskynetwork/opensky-api/docs/free/rest.rst

 * OpenSky users can retrieve data of up to 1 hour in the past.
 If the `time` parameter has a value :math:`t<now-3600` the API will return `400 Bad Request`.
 * OpenSky users can retrieve data with a time resolution of 5 seconds.
 That means, if the *time* parameter was set to :math:`t`, the API will return state vectors for time :math:`t - (t\ mod\ 5)`.
+* OpenSky users have a credit of 1000 API request per day (corresponds to 80 minutes of map usage on the Opensky page roughly).
+For higher request loads please contact OpenSky.

 .. note:: You can retrieve all state vectors received by your receivers without any restrictions.
 See :ref:`own-states`.